 Everyone has different reasons for freelancing.
 From experience, the most fruitful freelancers are the ones that pursue their passions.
 Most testimonial stories about successful soloprenuers start with a self-motivated cause.
 For example, a mother wanting to create a soap for her sensitive skinned child.
 She creates her own formula and sells it for $24 a pop.
 Money was never her intention of starting.
 Finding solutions, by helping others is what drove her to succeed.

 “I never dreamed about success.
 I worked for it.”Estee Lauder

 In regards to my case, I wanted to tell the story of motherhood.
 I started this blog as a way to speak to mothers that needed encouragement.
 I thought if I shared my viewpoints, I could provide a sense of comfort to those roughing it through diapers, and toddler tantrums.
 As time progressed, I increased my writing ability and eventually landed my first client.
 (There is something about great SEO and word control that naturally attracts others.)

-Moreover, reasons people work for themselves as freelancers include:
+Moreover, the reasons people work for themselves as freelancers include: